Keith Morris: FLAG

 In 2013, Keith Morris, Chuck Dukowski, Dez Cadena, Bill Stevenson and Descendents member Stephen Egerton, created FLAG as an offshoot of Black Flag.
-As of now, they are only touring.
+As of 2013, they were only touring.
 No plans for an album have been announced.

 Other works

+Morris briefly replaced singer Anthony Kiedis at a Red Hot Chili Peppers show in 1984 in Los Angeles.
+Kiedis was late to the show so Morris was a last minute replacement and had to improvise the lyrics as he didnt know them.

 After the Circle Jerks' first break-up in 1990, Morris led the bands Bug Lamp and Midget Handjob.
 He also provided backing vocals on "Operation Rescue", from Bad Religion's album Against the Grain (1990).

+Morris led Midget Handjob beginning in the 2000s, releasing one album.
+Their style has been described as "avant-garde-spoken-word-jazz-punk."
+Ultimate Guitar called Midget Handjob the 24th "weirdest band name of all time", and Kerrang named it the ninth "most offensive band name of all time."
+The band has reunited on occasions in recent years.

 Morris also narrated Chris Fuller's 2007 Gotham Award-nominated independent film Loren Cass.